dsouzaceyanne/Tailmates/README.md

-# Pawfect Pawtrails
+# Tailmates

-Pawfect Pawtrails is a website dedicated to helping pets find their forever homes.
+Tailmates is a website dedicated to helping pets find their forever homes.
 Our mission is to promote pet adoption, provide resources for pet care, and support animal welfare organizations.

 ## Features